ooni/spec/data-formats/df-006-tlshandshake.md

 2022-09-08, we incorrectly documented that this could have been either `"tls"` or `"quic"` but the code always used `"tcp"`, so we adapted the spec to the code.
 On the same day, we also realized that using `"udp"` instead of `"quic"` would be more consistent, so we also changed `"quic"` to always become `"udp"`.
-These changes occurred between during the OONI Probe v3.16.0 release cycle in [ooni/probe-cli#946](https://github.com/ooni/probe-cli/pull/946).
+These changes occurred during the OONI Probe v3.16.0 release cycle in [ooni/probe-cli#946](https://github.com/ooni/probe-cli/pull/946).

 - `address` (`string`): The endpoint IP address (host:port) with which the handshake is performed.